 This qualification shows the learner has gained Level 3 skills in hospitality supervision.
 It may help the learner to improve performance at work or get promoted into roles working with more autonomy.

-Upon completion, the learner may be ready to progress to a higher level, for example by undertaking the following qualifications:
+Upon completion, the learner may be ready to progress to a higher level.